before oceans

 BEFORE THE DEEPWATER OCEANS

-Before the deepwater oceans Earth’s surface area was equal to the surface area of the continental landmasses.
-The lithosphere covered the planet in an unbroken rocky shell streached flat by internal pressure from transformation of electrons and positrons into atoms, puntuated by volcanoes which increased planetary surface area by thickening the lithosphere with magma eruptions.
+Formation of the deepwater oceans began after the Permian extinction.
+Before the extinction the lithosphere draped the planet in an unbroken rocky shell, streached flat by internal pressure from transformation of electrons and positrons into atoms by the planetary field and puntuated by volcanoes which increased planetary surface area by thickening the lithosphere.

-A map of the titanium abundances on the Moon’s surface, obtained from NASA’s Clementine spacecraft; red indicates extremely high concentrations compared to terrestrial rocks.
-We managed to mimic the high-Ti basalts in the lab using high-temperature experiments clearly demonstrating how the melt-solid reaction is integral in understanding the formation of these unique magmas.
+A map of the titanium abundances on the Moon’s surface indicates extremely high concentrations compared to terrestrial rocks.
+We mimicked the high-Titanium basalts using high-temperature experiments clearly demonstrating how the melt-solid reaction is integral in understanding the formation of these unique magmas.

 matter-anti-matter.info